Brainiac364/Arduino-Minecraft-Monitor/README.md

-# Arduino-Minecraft-Monitor
+# Arduino Minecraft Monitor

-A Simple Arduino library to get the status of a Minecraft Server (players count, player names etc)
+This is a simple Arduino library to get the status of a Minecraft Server.
+It uses the Minecraft Query API to return information about the server, like the number of player slots, the number of players online, and their usernames.

-Designed to work with the Arduino Ethernet Shield
+It was originally designed to work with the Arduino Ethernet Shield but has been updated for use over WIFI with ESP8266 based boards.

 ## Features